-- 2.3.1 Stripe coat is to be applied after the full coat. - 2.3.2 Refer to the accompanying graphs for recommended overcoating intervals, pot life and curing requirements. - 2.3.3 Touch up of damages caused during destaging is to be done by brush with Interline 344 to a dry film thickness of 4 mils (100 microns). - 2.3.4 All thicknesses are to be checked by the International Paint Technical Service Representative on site.
-Any substandard areas are to be rectified. - 2.3.4 For application the steel temperature must not be lower than 5°C (41°F) and should not exceed 40°C (104°F). - 2.3.6 Relative Humidity requirements: - a) A minimum relative humidity of 40% is required for proper curing of the coating to occur, if the air and steel temperature during coating application and cure is above 15°C (59°F). - b) A minimum relative humidity of 50% is required for proper curing of the coating to occur, if the air and/or steel temperature during application and cure is between 5°C (41°F) and 15°C (59°F). - 2.3.7 The mixed material should be stirred continuously during application.
+- 2.3.1 Stripe coat is to be applied after the full coat. - 2.3.2 Refer to the accompanying graphs for recommended overcoating intervals, pot life and curing requirements. - 2.3.3 Touch up of damages caused during destaging is to be done by brush with Interline 104 to a dry film thickness of 100 microns (4 mils). - 2.3.4 All thicknesses are to be checked by the International Paint Technical Service Representative on site.
+Any substandard areas are to be rectified. - 2.3.4 For application the steel temperature must not be lower than 5°C (41°F) and should not exceed 40°C (104°F). - 2.3.6 A minimum relative humidity of 40% is required after application in order for the coating to cure. - 2.3.7 The mixed material should be stirred continuously during application.